My first ever retreat was a month-long Tibetan Buddhist Lamrim (“stages of the path”) course.

 Lack of understanding, and sometimes even the need to be on the right spiritual path at the denunciation of other ones, have at times prevented the proper synergistic integration of these modalities.

 Looking at more modern retreats I see these trends reverse around me.
-This is the first time in history these traditions are able to converse, and I have found great personal pleasure in synthesizing microdosing and yoga, non-dual meditation and ayahuasca, and the Buddhist view on hell realms to make meaningful sense of my darker trips.
+This is the first time in history these traditions are able to converse, and I have found great personal pleasure in synthesizing microdosing and yoga, non-dual meditation and plant medicine, and the Buddhist view on hell realms to make meaningful sense of my darker trips.

 For many years I’ve been asking myself the question, what if we would combine the most effective transformational tools and insights, stack them synergistically, select the most appropriate attendees in alignment with our vision, and fly over some of the best teachers we can find to hold space, to one of the most beautiful spots in the world?